beskrovnykh/telegram-bot-launcher/README.md

 run_bot.sh --no-autoreload
 ```

-Once it's up, 🎩 rendezvous once more on Telegram for some action.
+Once it's up, proceed to add or refine your bot's business logic as required.

 ### 4. Deploying the Bot for Your Next Mission 🌍